tsundberg/a-pragmatic-quick-guide-to-TDD/step-by-step-guide.md

 Running the tests show us that we need to implement a mapper SQL to the domain.

-Everything compiles but we are still failing.
+Everything compiles but we're still failing.
 This time because we donät have any tables in the database.

 Let's use FlyWay to create a table.